 Type 1 diabetes: What you need to know

-Last updated on May 5th, 2024 at 03:06 am
+Last updated on July 30th, 2024 at 03:03 pm

 More than 37 million Americans have diabetes, which causes high blood sugar.
 Normally, your body produces insulin, a hormone that helps regulate levels of blood glucose, also called blood sugar.
 With diabetes, your body either can’t produce enough insulin or can’t properly use the insulin it does produce.
 For people with type 1 diabetes, the immune system destroys cells in the pancreas that make insulin.
 This causes sugar to build up in the blood.
-Over time, high blood sugar can damage your nerves, heart , eyes, kidneys, gums and teeth, and other organs.
+Over time, high blood sugar can damage your nerves, heart, eyes, kidneys, gums and teeth, and other organs.

-While type 2 is the most common type of diabetes, 5% of people in the United States with diabetes have type 1.
+While type 2 diabetes is the most common type of diabetes, 5% of people in the United States with diabetes have type 1.
 This disease is usually diagnosed in children and young adults, but it can appear at any age.
 Having a parent or sibling with this disease may increase your chance of developing it.

 We don’t know for sure what causes type 1 diabetes, but experts think it may be caused by genes and environmental factors that might trigger the disease.
 Recent research shows we can also delay the onset of type 1 diabetes and even detect early stages, before clinical symptoms appear.